-Here we joined a little road that took us down the other side towards the A75, which we could see far below.
+Here the GR joined a little road that took us down the other side towards the A75, which we could see far below.

-Once down in the fields, we came to an intersection at which all the roads seemed to be marked with crosses, except the one going away from the autoroute, which we had no intention of taking.
+Once down in the fields, we came to an intersection at which all the roads were marked with crosses, except for one going away from the autoroute, which we had no intention of taking.

-Instead we pushed on over another rise, came to the edge of the mighty A75 with its howling traffic, and found a tunnel under it which led us to an old road and then onto the present highway (the N2009).
+Instead we pushed on along the road, over another rise, and came to the edge of the mighty A75 with its howling traffic.
+Here we found a tunnel which led us to an old road and then onto the present highway (the N2009).

 From here we could see out over the expanse of the military camp, bare and bleak, with its accommodation blocks lined up at one edge.
 The village of la Cavalerie was a welcoming cluster of houses and greenery, alone on the high, windswept plain.